 79. No artificial sprays or herbicides on the garden to guarantee organic food production and remove the chance of runoff polluting nearby waterways and eventually oceans (where it all ends up eventually).

 80. 99% reduction in the use of PVC.
-We use HDPE instead for heath reasons (as the use of toxic PVC is questionable).
+We preference HDPE instead for heath reasons.

 81. No use of CCA treated timber which contains arsenic and still exists in ‘coppers logs’ in some children’s playgrounds.

-82. Non-toxic timber finishes that are water based and don’t leach toxins into the local water supply.
+82. Use of non-toxic timber finishes that are water based and don’t leach toxins into the local water supply.

 83. Adequately illuminated and ventilated bathrooms and bedrooms to remove the ability of toxic mould to breed.

-85. The Ecovillage at Currumbin has developed (courtesy of the developer) its own tailor-made internal, community portal, that allows internal dialogue daily via email groups, of which there are over 40 optional sub-groups to participate in.
+85. The Ecovillage at Currumbin has developed its own custom community portal, that allows internal dialogue daily via email groups, of which there are over 40 optional sub-groups to participate in.
+It is also the communities primary Community Facility booking system and file storage system (>2000 files).

-86. Data and coax points in every room to allow for independence.
+86. Data and coax points in every room to allow for independence and higher speed connections.

-87. ‘Star wiring’ in sections of the house to future proof it. ie; CAT5 UTP Cable to all rooms for internet and VOIP phone connections.
+87. ‘Star wiring’ in sections of the house to future proof it. ie; CAT UTP Cable to all rooms for internet and VOIP phone connections.

-89. Use of bikes to get to local facilities.
+89. Use of bicycles to get to local facilities.

 92. Operable ventilation in clearstory windows to evacuate hot summer air.